-The Careers Leader has the oversight of CEIAG for the whole school and plans, coordinates and evaluates the careers programme for years 7-11.
-The Careers programme and Work experience for Y12 pupils is organised by the Sixth Form team.
+The Careers Leader has the oversight of CEIAG for the whole school and plans, coordinates and evaluates the careers programme for year 7-13.

+The Careers programme for year 12 and 13 and Work Experience for year 12 are organised by the Careers Leader and/or Sixth Form Team.

 Tutors are responsible for delivering the general Careers programme (Pathways) as part of the PSHE programme across the school.
 All subjects have a focus on and link to career development and employability learning.
 This is co-ordinated through the work of the Careers Leader.